paps/api-store/store/Twitter Profile Scraper/Twitter Profile Scraper.md

-# Extract every single piece of media content off a list of Twitter Profiles 🐦
+# Extract every public info off a list of Twitter Profiles 🐦

-Let's say you follow a few people whose Twitter are a goldmine of cool videos & images..
-Or you might be interested in what your competitors are publishing.

-Give us a list of these people and **we will extract the URLs** where each piece of content is hosted for you.
-And everything about it at the precise moment: **viewcounts, durations, description**, etc.

-What you do with this content is up to you.
+Basically, this tool will extract **every piece of public info** out of a list of Twitter Profiles:
+That means the name, description, handle, URL, accounts' age and numbers of Tweets, Followers, Followee & Likes.

+Great if you're looking specific keywords or do stats based on those numbers.

 # What will you need? ⚙️
 - **"Twitter account or Spreadsheet URL"**: Choose a sepcific twitter account like `@phbuster` or choose an **open** spreadsheet url